mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 > An area manager is responsible for a geographical area and all the retail shops in the assigned area.
 Area managers are interested in receiving notifications.
 For example, when one retail shop performs one or more actions they care about, or a specific event occurs, e.g., a retail shop runs out of stock or places a fulfillment order for a particular item.

 In the presented scenario, an area manager might supervise tens of retail shops.
-If we were to design the notification infrastructure as explained in "Update me, please", we'd end up spamming the poor manager.
+If we were to design the notification infrastructure as explained in "Update me, please," we'd end up spamming the poor manager.
 They subscribed to what they were interested in, and nothing more.
 However, the system design was causing a notification message for every meaningful event.
 Such a design with tens of shops can easily lead to hundreds, if not thousands, of notification messages.

 ## Digests